ARintaro/tree-diagram/README.md

 As of now, the commits on the dev branch are able to boot ucore in Verilator simulation, but they still need to be debugged on an actual FPGA.

 A more detailed README and architectural design documents will be supplemented later.

+Its name tree-diagram comes from a supercomputer in a anime とある魔術の禁書目録.